MCT-master/mct-master.github.io/_posts/2021-02-18-joni-stress-less.md

 The first step we took was to run Fourier Transform to find the fundamental frequency from our acoustic model.
 We concluded that the most important frequency content is around 75~85 Hz as illustrated in Figure 6.

 <figure style="float: auto">
    <img src="/assets/image/2021_19_02_joni_fft.png" alt="Alternate Text" title="Flowchart of the programme" width="auto"/> <figcaption><center>Figure 6.
 Fourier Transform result</center></figcaption>
 </figure>

 We then studied the envelope of our acoustic model (Figure 7).
-For the time being, we were able to imitate this on another language (MAX/MSP, Figure 8).
+For the time being, we were able to imitate this on another audio programming language (MAX/MSP, Figure 8), as we needed more time to implement this in Csound, and created a demo.

 <figure style="float: auto">